puppetlabs/iac/_lifeofinternatpuppet/post_3.md

 -   Creating a branch
 -   Adding, Commit and Removing etc
 -   How to create good commits (tagging with JIRA IDs, atomic commits, etc)
--   Resolving conflicts (quick overview: working on a code repo with multiple collaborators / contributors)
+-   Resolving conflicts (quick overview: working on a code repo with multiple collaborators/contributors)
 -   Pushing branches

 **Part II:**